monk-io/docs/_mkdocs/docs/lifecycle/cluster-create-1.md

 !!! note

     Passing the `--tag` flag tags the new peers upon their creation so they can be addressed using their tags later on.
-See [Running templates in a cluster](/guides/running-templates-cluster) to find out how to use tags to indicate where to run the template.
+See [Running Kits in a cluster](/guides/running-Kits-cluster) to find out how to use tags to indicate where to run the Kit.

 Running the above commands will create two new peers on GCP: